 Navarre: Lekunberri

-In the heart of the Larraun valley in Navarre and less than 50 kilometres from Donostia-San Sebastián is where you will find this town with a spectacular natural and cultural heritage.
-From its old town, with stone houses dating back to the 12th century, to the Sanctuary of San Miguel de Aralar, with more than a thousand years of history.
-The Plazaola Greenway allows you to enjoy more than 60 kilometres of unique nature on foot, by bike or even on horseback.
-At the Beigorri adventure park you can zip-line through the grove, and from the Mendukilo Cave, you can get some breathtaking views.
+In the heart of the Navarrese valley of Larraun, less than 50 kilometres from Donostia-San Sebastián, lies this village with exceptional natural and cultural heritage.
+From its old quarter, with 12th-century stone houses, to the shrine of San Miguel de Aralar, with more than a thousand years of history.
+The Plazaola Greenway lets you enjoy more than 60 kilometres of unique nature on foot, by bike or even on horseback.
+In the Beigorri adventure park you can zip-line through its grove and enjoy fascinating views from the Mendukilo Cave .

 Arantzazu Sanctuary, Oñati, Gipuzkoa